 Professional rodeo is very popular around the world, especially in the United States.
-One of the biggest rodeo events is the annual Wrangler National Finals Rodeo, which will take place in Las Vegas, Nevada from December 7 to 16.
+One of the biggest rodeo events is the annual Wrangler National Finals Rodeo, which will take place in Arlington,Texas from December 3 to 12.

-The competition continues a few days later with the Mountain States Circuit Finals, which takes place in Loveland, Colorado from October 25 to the 27th.
-After that, Wilderness Circuit Finals will take place in Heber City, Utah from November 1 to the 3rd.
+The competition continues a few days later with the Mountain States Circuit Finals, which takes place in Loveland, Colorado from October 24 to the 26th.
+After that, Wilderness Circuit Finals will take place in Heber City, Utah from October 31 and November 1st – 2nd.

 Despite the NFR being very popular, the media considers it a niche sport, which means getting to watch it live can be a hassle if you don’t know what channel it will be televised on.